 I pay special attention to addressing the whole person when working through some of life’s difficulties.
 The mind, body, spirit and environment in which the individual lives can have a lasting impact on healing, wholeness and moving forward.
-Using creativity and creative approaches, I custom fit treatment to the individual and his or her specific circumstances to facilitate growth and healing.
+Using creativity and creative approaches, I custom fit treatment to the individual.
+Moreover, I provide treatment his or her specific circumstances to facilitate growth and healing.

 I also work with individuals who have experienced stressful situations that involve spirituality and faith.
-I help you explore multiple dimensions of personhood in the context of one’s cultural identity and the factors that contribute to its development.
+So, I help you explore multiple dimensions of personhood in the context of one’s cultural identity.
+And the factors that contribute to its development.

 I foster a safe environment to promote restorative wellness, and I help to equip clients with practical tools to help them navigate healthy relationships so the life you want to pursue can be within your reach.

-I hold a Master’s degree in Clinical Psychology with an Emphasis in Marriage and Family Therapy from Pepperdine University in Los Angeles, CA and am currently working towards licensure in Marriage and Family Therapy and Professional Counseling in the state of Virginia.
-I am also a Ph.D.
+I hold a Master’s degree in Clinical Psychology with an Emphasis in Marriage and Family Therapy from Pepperdine University in Los Angeles, CA. I am currently working towards licensure in Marriage and Family Therapy and Professional Counseling in the state of Virginia.
+Moreover, I am also a Ph.D.
 Student studying International Psychology with a concentration in Trauma.
 I earned my B.A. from Rutgers University, Douglass College in New Jersey.
 I work under the supervision of Ed Hendrickson, LMFT.